-- 41. The University uses the screening and equality impact assessment (EQIA) tools to assess the likely impact of a policy on the promotion of equality of opportunity and good relations.
-In carrying out these assessments it relates them to the intended outcomes of the policy in question and follows Equality Commission guidance. - 42.
+- 43. The University uses the screening and equality impact assessment (EQIA) tools to assess the likely impact of a policy on the promotion of equality of opportunity and good relations.
+In carrying out these assessments it relates them to the intended outcomes of the policy in question and follows Equality Commission guidance. - 44.
 The purpose of screening is to identify those policies which are likely to have an impact on equality of opportunity and/or good relations.
-Screening is completed at the earliest opportunity in the policy development or review process and normally before implementation.
-More detailed strategies or policies that are to be put in place through a series of stages will be screened at various stages during implementation. - 43.
+Screening is completed at the earliest opportunity in the policy development/review process and normally before implementation.
+More detailed strategies or policies that are to be put in place through a series of stages will be screened at various stages during implementation. - 45.
 The lead role in the screening of a policy is taken by the policy decision maker who has the authority to make changes to that policy.
-However, screening normally involves other relevant staff, for example, staff from the Equality, Diversity and Inclusion section, those who implement the policy and staff members from other relevant departments. - 44.
-The following questions are applied to all University policies as part of the screening process: - What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories?
-(The options are minor, major, or none) - Are there opportunities to better promote equality of opportunity for people within the Section 75 equality categories? - To what extent is the policy likely to impact on good relations between people of a different religious belief, political opinion or racial group?
-(The options are minor, major, or none)
+However, screening normally involves other relevant staff, for example, staff from the Equality, Diversity and Inclusion section, those who implement the policy and staff members from other relevant departments. - 46.
+The following questions are applied to all University policies as part of the screening process: - What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories? (minor/major/none) - Are there opportunities to better promote equality of opportunity for people within the Section 75 equality categories? - To what extent is the policy likely to impact on good relations between people of a different religious belief, political opinion or racial group? (minor/major/none)

-- Are there opportunities to better promote good relations between people of a different religious belief, political opinion or racial group? - 45.
+- Are there opportunities to better promote good relations between people of a different religious belief, political opinion or racial group? - 47.
 In order to answer the screening questions, relevant information and data is gathered.
 In taking this evidence into account the University considers the different needs, experiences and priorities for each of the Section 75 equality categories.
-Any screening decision will be informed by this evidence. - 46.
-The screening process leads to one of the following three outcomes: - the policy is 'screened in' for equality impact assessment; - the policy is 'screened out' with mitigation or an alternative policy proposed to be adopted; or - the policy is 'screened out' without mitigation or an alternative policy proposed to be adopted. - 47.
+Any screening decision will be informed by this evidence. - 48.
+The screening process leads to one of the following three outcomes: - the policy is 'screened in' for equality impact assessment; - the policy is 'screened out' with mitigation or an alternative policy proposed to be adopted; or - the policy is 'screened out' without mitigation or an alternative policy proposed to be adopted. - 49.
 If screening concludes that the likely impact of a policy is 'minor' in respect of one, or more, of the equality of opportunity and/or good relations categories, the University may on occasion decide to proceed with an equality impact assessment, depending on the policy.
-If an EQIA is not to be conducted the University will nonetheless consider measures that might mitigate the policy impact as well as alternative policies that might better achieve the promotion of equality of opportunity and/or good relations. - 48.
-Where mitigation is required, the reasons to support this decision, together with the proposed changes, amendments or alternative policy, will be outlined in the screening template. - 49.
-If screening concludes that the likely impact of a policy is 'major' in respect of one, or more, of the equality of opportunity and/or good relations categories, this will normally result in an equality impact assessment being carried out. - 50.
-If screening concludes that the likely impact of a policy is 'none', in respect of all of the equality of opportunity and/or good relations categories, the policy will be screened out. - 51.
-As soon as possible following the completion of the screening process, the screening template will be available on request from the Equality, Diversity and Inclusion section and on our consultation web page.
-Consultees will also be informed of the screening decisions on a regular basis (that is, at least twice a year).
-All screening decisions, and the reasons to support these, will be set out in the screening template.
+If an EQIA is not to be conducted the University will nonetheless consider measures that might mitigate the policy impact as well as alternative policies that might better achieve the promotion of equality of opportunity and/or good relations. - 50.
+Where mitigation is required, the reasons to support this decision, together with the proposed changes, amendments or alternative policy, will be outlined in the screening template. - 51.
+If screening concludes that the likely impact of a policy is 'major' in respect of one, or more, of the equality of opportunity and/or good relations categories, this will normally result in an equality impact assessment being carried out. - 52.
+If screening concludes that the likely impact of a policy is 'none', in respect of all of the equality of opportunity and/or good relations categories, the policy will be screened out. - 53.
+As soon as possible following the completion of the screening process, the screening template will be available on request from the Equality, Diversity and Inclusion section and at: